astro-wjz/FLASH-code-installation/Guide-easy.md

 # FLASH-code-installation
-Installation procedure of FLASH code for MHD simulation
+Installation guide of FLASH code for MHD simulation

-All of the software is open source except FLASH4.X, you should go to http://flash.uchicago.edu/site/flashcode/ to request an account.
+All of the softwares are open source except FLASH4.X, users should go to http://flash.uchicago.edu/site/flashcode/ to request an account.

 This installation guide is espescially for GCC version > 4.4.7 Red Hat server, other versions may lead to unsuccessful installation.

-My PATH-TO-INSTALL is /flash/software/hypre and /flash/software/hdf5, and my tar-files store in /flash/, you can change your path by yourself.
+My PATH-TO-INSTALL is /flash/software/hypre and /flash/software/hdf5, and my tar-files is stored in /flash/, users can change your path by yourself.
 You'd better split the two path in case of you need to reinstall some part due to some error.

 ## Install Open MPI

-Suggest to use mpi have been installed with system, load module is a good choise.
+- **Recommand strongly** to use mpi which have been installed with system, load existed module is a good choise.

-Check the path of system mpi and remember this path.
+If users want to install another version of mpi, firstly check the path of system mpi and remember this path.
 ```
 which mpiicc
 ```